jonathancavallin/jonathancavallin/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 📚 MSc Physics of Data student at UniPD, a Physics Degree with a focus on Data Analysis, Machine Learning and Statistics
+- 📚 MSc Physics of Data student at UniPd, a Physics Degree with a focus on Data Analysis, Machine Learning and Statistics
 - 🎓 BSc Physics graduate with a thesis about energy reconstruction of B meson semileptonic decays at CMS using a Deep Neural Network (https://thesis.unipd.it/handle/20.500.12608/68322)
 - 🔭 Mainly interested in experimental Particle Physics and Statistics